Shortly after I turned 36, all hell broke loose on my chin, and what had previously been the clearest part of my face was suddenly a pimple farm.

 I went to the dermatologist, tried antibiotics and different prescription topical meds, but nothing really helped.
 Not enough.

-Eventually, though, I discovered a few things that did work.
-It took a while, some experimenting with my diet and lots of weeding through ineffective products, but over the past year, my chin’s improved a lot.
+Eventually, I discovered a few things that did work.
+It took a while, some experimenting with my diet and lots of weeding through ineffective products, but over the following year, my chin situation improved a lot.

 Here’s what helped turn the tides against my hormonal chin acne!